 But at the end of the day, there’s nothing better than building someone’s home.

 “I take a lot of pride in creating a product that has Eastwood’s name on it, and building a homeowner’s dream,” James says.
 “What they see on paper, I make it come to life and put it together for them.
 I try to tell my homeowners, I want to make this a custom experience for you even though it’s not a completely custom build.”

 James has advice for those who may be trying to enter the home-building industry.

 “Try to immerse yourself in the industry,” he says.
 “I had a good base knowledge coming out of school, but I realized when I got to the field that there was a lot I didn’t know.
 School is a good base to build on, but being in the field hands-on and asking a lot of questions is key to being a successful builder.
 Just jump in.”

-He also suggest that builders should get their General Contractors license after they’ve been working in the field a year or two as a way to further your career.
+He also suggests that builders should get their General Contractors license after they’ve been working in the field for a year or two as a way to further their career.

 James’ work has not gone unnoticed here at Eastwood Homes.
 During our annual company awards luncheon, he earned the Rising Star award during his first year as a Builder.
 That award honors a team member who exemplifies the culture of our company during their first year.
 Last year, he earned the Built With Care award.
 This award highlighted his help with setting up the online scheduling system for our subcontractors.

-Thank you, James for your amazing contribution to Eastwood Homes!
-If you know of anyone interested in pursuing a career in the homebuilding industry, please have them visit our Careers page HERE!
+Thank you, James, for your amazing contribution to Eastwood Homes!
+If you know of anyone interested in pursuing a career in the home building industry, please have them visit our Careers page.